Butaman vs. Nikuman: Japanese Steamed Pork Buns

-There are many variations of Chukaman buns in Japan and each Japanese convenience store chain offers their own special varieties.
+There are many variations of Chukaman buns in Japan, where each convenience store chain offers specialty varieties.

-As you may know, Nikuman is referred to as pork buns in English and relatively well-known even outside of Japan.
+As you may know, Nikuman is referred to as a pork bun in English-speaking countries and is relatively well-recognized even outside of Japan.

-Although Niku refers to any kind of meat, the main ingredient in Nikuman is ground pork as its English name “pork buns” indicates.
-But chicken and beef can also be used in the Chukaman bun.
+Although the word Niku can refer to any meat, the main ingredient in Nikuman is usually ground pork, as seen in the English name of Pork bun.
+But we also use chicken and beef in the bun.

-Other than ground pork, the ingredients for the filling typically include finely chopped green onions, bamboo shoots, and shiitake mushrooms, and sometimes scallop adductor, oyster sauce or shark fins are also used in the filling.
+Other than ground pork, typical ingredients for the filling include finely chopped green onions, bamboo shoots, and shiitake mushrooms.

-The steamed bun of Nikuman itself is soft and fluffy, and usually white in color.
-The dough is made by kneading wheat flour with water, sugar, yeast, and baking powder, and then leavening the mixture.
+The steamed bun of Nikuman itself is soft and fluffy, usually with a white color.
+The leavened dough typically consists of wheat flour kneaded with water, sugar, yeast, and baking powder.

-Since Nikuman is the most beloved Chukaman in Japan, the buns are available in the frozen food section in supermarkets.
-When you want to enjoy the frozen Nikuman, you just microwave them.
+Since Nikuman is the most loved Chukaman variety in Japan, here, you can see the buns in the frozen food section of supermarkets.
+When you want to enjoy the frozen ones, you usually only microwave them.

-Therefore, the main ingredient in Butaman is also pork, but just like Nikuman, chicken and beef can also be ingredients in the bun.
+So, the main ingredient of Butaman is also pork.
+But just like Nikuman, we also use chicken and beef in the bun.

-Thus, Butaman and Nikuman are essentially the same thing.
+Thus, Butaman and Nikuman are essentially the same things.